“I am writing to you from Bergamo, Italy, at the heart of the coronavirus crisis.

 The only way to stop this virus is to limit contagion.
 And the only way to limit contagion is for millions of people to change their behavior today.

 If you are in Europe or the US, you are weeks away from where we are today in Italy.
 I can hear you now.
 ‘It’s just a flu.
 It only affects old people with preconditions.’

 When Prime Minister Conte announced last night, the entire country (60 million people) would go on lockdown, the line that struck me most was, ‘There is no more time.’
 Because to be clear, this national lockdown is a hail mary.
-What he means is if the numbers of contagion do not start to go down, the system, Italy, will collapse.
+What he means is if the number of contagions do not start to go down, the system, Italy, will collapse.

-On Monday, a doctor wrote in the paper that they’ve begun to have to decide who lives and who dies when the patients show up in the emergency room – like what is done in war.
+On Monday, a doctor wrote in the paper that they have to decide who lives and who dies when the patients show up in the emergency room – like what is done in war.
 This will only get worse.

-There are a finite number of doctors, nurses, and medical staff and they are getting the virus.
+There are a finite number of doctors, nurses, and medical staff who are getting the coronavirus.
 They have also been working non-stop for days and days.
-What happens when the doctors, nurses, and medical staff are simply not able to care for the patients, when they are not there?
+What happens when the doctors, nurses, and medical staff cannot care for the patients when they are not there?

 And finally, for those who say this is just something that happens to old people, starting yesterday, the hospitals are reporting younger and younger patients – 40, 45, 18, – are coming in for treatment.

 You have a chance to make a difference and stop the spread in your country.
 Push for the entire office to work at home today; cancel birthday parties and other gatherings; stay home as much as you can.
 If you have a fever stay home, and push for school closures, now.

 Do anything you can to stop the spread.
 Because it is spreading in your communities – there is a two-week incubation period – and if you do these things now, you can buy your medical system time.